travis-ci/docs-travis-ci-com/legal/privacy-shield-framework.md

 resources data transferred from the European Union and Switzerland, as applicable in the context of the employment relationship.
 For more information about Idera Human Resource data and the Idera EU-U.S. Privacy Shield Notice v.040119Human Resource Privacy Policy, please contact humanresources@idera.com.
-As an employee, you can always review Idera Human Resource [Privacy Policy here](https://www.idera.com/legal/privacystatement).

 As explained in our [Privacy Statement](https://www.idera.com/legal/privacystatement) we sometimes provide personal information (such as name, email address, purchases, and billing information) to third parties to perform services on